alanchrissantony/Netflix-Python-Django/README.md

 ## Introduction

-A streaming service built with Python Django that provides a wide range of award-winning TV shows, movies, anime, documentaries, and other content.
+A streaming service built with Python Django that provides a wide range of award-winning TV shows, movies, animation, documentaries, and other content.

 NOTE: Please read the RUN section before opening an issue.